Apple Watch Series 3

-From the outside, this Apple Watch has the same familiar design as the Apple Watch Series 2, featuring a square OLED Retina display with Force Touch, protected by sapphire crystal in the stainless steel and ceramic models, and Ion-X glass for the aluminum versions.
-Available in two sizes, the 38-millimeter model has a resolution of 272 by 340 pixels while the 42-millimeter has a 312 by 390 pixel display, with both capable of 1,000 nits of brightness.
+From the outside, this Apple Watch has the same familiar design as the Apple Watch Series 2, with a square OLED Retina display, protected by sapphire crystal in the stainless steel and ceramic models, and Ion-X glass for the aluminum versions.
+Available in two sizes, the 38-millimeter model has a resolution of 272 x 340 pixels while the 42-millimeter has a 312 x 390 pixel display.
+Both are capable of 1,000 nits of brightness.

-On the right of the device are the Side button and Digital Crown, which are used alongside taps, swipes, and gestures on the display to navigate through the watchOS menus.
-The Digital Crown is one of the few elements to receive a visual change in this generation, with cellular-equipped models brandishing a red dot, denoting its added connectivity option.
+On the right of the device are the Side button and Digital Crown, which are used alongside display taps, swipes, and gestures to navigate watchOS menus.
+The Digital Crown was one of the few elements to receive a visual change in this generation, with now-obsolete cellular models brandishing a red dot, denoting their added connectivity option.

-To the rear is the heart rate sensor, a collection of LEDs and sensors that can be used to detect the blood flow in the user's wrist via a technology known as photoplethysmography.
-Apple has increased the size of the rear crystal, but only by 0.25 millimeters, making it a barely noticeable change to the vast majority of users.
+To the rear is the heart rate sensor, a collection of LEDs and sensors that can detect blood flow in the user's wrist.
+It does this via a technology known as photoplethysmography.
+Apple increased the rear crystal's size, but only by 0.25 millimeters, making it a barely noticeable change to the vast majority of users.

-The back casing for the Apple Watch is also offered in two different materials, depending on the model.
-The standard version without cellular connectivity will have a “composite back,” while LTE-equipped models will have a ceramic back cover.
+The back casing for the Apple Watch was also offered in two different materials, depending on the model.
+The standard version without cellular connectivity has a “composite back,” while LTE-equipped models used a ceramic back cover.

-For the third generation smartwatch, Apple has developed the S3 processor, a dual-core chip that boasts a 70-percent performance increase over the S2.
-As well as providing quicker app launch times and smoother graphics, this addition also made it possible for Siri to speak back to the user, using the Apple Watch's built-in speaker.
+For the third-generation smartwatch, Apple developed the S3 processor, a dual-core chip that boasts a 70% performance increase over the S2.
+As well as providing quicker app launch times and smoother graphics compared to its predecessor, this addition also made it possible for Siri to speak back to the user, using the Apple Watch's built-in speaker.

-Accompanying the S3 is the Apple-designed W2 wireless chip, which is claimed by Apple to make Wi-Fi connections 85 percent faster, while at the same time making Bluetooth and Wi-Fi 50 percent more power-efficient.
+Accompanying the S3 is the Apple-designed W2 wireless chip, making Wi-Fi connections 85% faster, while at the same time making Bluetooth and Wi-Fi 50% more power-efficient.

-New to this year's release is the barometric altimeter, which is used to sense how high the Apple Watch is from sea level.
+New to the 2017 release was the barometric altimeter, used to sense how high the Apple Watch is from sea level.
 The sensor is used in a variety of ways for activities, such as elevation gain and counting the flights of stairs climbed.